-- We will phase out new investments in thermal coal-fired power plants, thermal coal mines, oil sands and new Arctic energy exploration activities by the Lloyd's market and the Corporation by 1 January 2022. - We will phase out existing investments in thermal coal-fired power plants, thermal coal mines, oil sands or new Arctic energy exploration activities by the Lloyd's market and by the Corporation of Lloyd's by the end of 2025.
-This includes phasing out existing investments in respect of companies with business models which derive at least 30% of their revenues from either thermal coal- fired power plants, thermal coal mines, oil sands or new Arctic energy exploration activities.
+- The Lloyd's market and the Corporation will phase out new investments in thermal coal-fired power plants, thermal coal mines, oil sands and new Arctic energy exploration activities by 1 January 2022. - The Lloyd's market and the Corporation will phase out existing investments in thermal coalfired power plants, thermal coal mines, oil sands or new Arctic energy exploration activities by the end of 2025.
+This includes phasing out existing investments in respect of companies with business models which derive at least 30% of their revenues from either thermal coal-fired power plants, thermal coal mines, oil sands or new Arctic energy exploration activities.